mikwielgus/undoredo/README.md

 `undoredo` can then be used the same way as with maps above.
 See [examples/btreeset.rs](./examples/btreeset.rs) for a complete example.

+Among supported foreign types, `rstar::RTree` is an instance of a data structure with set semantics.
+See [examples/rstar.rs](./examples/rstar.rs) for an example of its usage.

 ## Supported collections

 ### Standard library